Feasibility Report on Dairy Farm

 Over the forecast timeframe, the dairy product industry is expected to increase at a CAGR of 5%.
 (2020 – 2025).

-In 2020, the worldwide dairy production is estimated at 851 million tonnes, up 2.2 percent from 2019.
+In 2020, worldwide dairy production is estimated at 851 million tonnes, up 2.2 percent from 2019.
 Production increases in India, Turkey, the European Union, Pakistan, the United States, and Argentina are largely responsible for this growth.
 Nevertheless, a decrease in milk output, particularly in China and Ukraine, somewhat countered this impact.
+Since 1998, India has become the world’s leading producer and consumer of dairy products due to a consistent increase in production.
+The dairy sector provides significant jobs and money to the rural Indian economy.

 The selling of milk products in emerging Asia Pacific and European nations accounts for nearly half of worldwide sales.
 This western market is expanding rapidly, owing to product development and growing consumer health awareness.
 India leads the market in the Asia-Pacific area, following by China and Australia, while nations like Belarus and Ukraine drive consumption in the European area.